rpa-dev/rpa-website/src/pages/blog/2021-02-08-registration-details-and-forms-to-submit.md

   - registration
   - enrollment
 ---

-Please Make Sure to Download and to Complete the Following Forms:
+**Please Make Sure to Email us at rlwp@copper.net to receive all of the following necessary paperwork to enroll/register your child for the Upcoming School Year.
+NOTE: All Enrollment/Registration forms are Due by Mon.
+April 12, 2021 at 1 pm by mail:**

 \*Application to Enroll Form